 For the purpose of making a determination required by a reorganization event, the calculation agent will determine the value of each type of distribution property, in its sole discretion.
 For any distribution property consisting of a security, the calculation agent will use the closing price for the security on the relevant date.
 The calculation agent may value other types of property in any manner it determines, in its sole discretion, to be appropriate.
-If a holder of the Reference Asset may elect to receive different types or combinations of types of distribution property in the reorganization event, the distribution property will consist of the types and amounts of each type distributed to a holder that makes no election, as determined by the calculation agent in its sole discretion.
+If a holder of the Reference Asset may elect to receive different types or combinations of types of distribution property will consist of the types and amounts of each type distributed to a holder that makes no election, as determined by the calculation agent in its sole discretion.